-For setting up a simple application on EC2, first, we need to forecast how much capacity the application would need.
+Amazon EC2: For setting up a simple application on EC2, first, we need to forecast how much capacity the application would need.
 Then, we have to configure it to spin up the Virtual Machine.

 After that, one needs to set up a bastion server to securely SSH to the VM and install the required software, web server, and so on.
-You’ll need to manage the scaling as well by setting up Auto Scaling group.
+You’ll need to manage the scaling as well by setting up an Auto Scaling group.
 And that’s not all.
-ALB also need to be set up to do the load balancing in case multiple instances of applications are installed using multiple EC2 instances.
+ALB also needs to be set up to do the load balancing in case multiple instances of applications are installed using multiple EC2 instances.

-For EC2, we essentially have to pay for the amount of time EC2 instances are up and running.
-But for Lambda, it’s the amount of time functions are up and running.
+AWs Lambda: For Lambda, you are billed according to the amount of time functions are up and running.
 The reason is that Lambda is brought up and spun down automatically based on event sources and triggers.
 This is something we don’t get out of the box while using EC2.

 There are various aspects to cover when we take performance into consideration.
 Let’s discuss them one by one.

-With EC2, we have full control in implementing the concurrency and scaling.
+Amazon EC2: With EC2, we have full control in implementing the concurrency and scaling.
 We can use EC2 Auto Scaling groups to define the policies for scaling up and down.
 These policies involve defining conditions (avg. threshold limits) and actions (# of instances to be added or deleted).
 However, it requires a lot of effort to identify the threshold limits and accurately forecast the # of instances required.
 It can only be done by carefully monitoring the metrics (CloudWatch, NewRelic, etc.).

-However, with Lambda, there are constraints in terms of the maximum size of a package – 50 MB (zipped, for direct upload) and 250 MB (unzipped, including layers).
+AWS Lambda: With Lambda, there are constraints in terms of the maximum size of a package – 50 MB (zipped, for direct upload) and 250 MB (unzipped, including layers).
 Sometimes, these sizes are not sufficient, especially for ML programs where we need a lot of third-party libraries.

 AWS recommends using /tmp directory to install and download the dependencies during function runtime.
 However, it can take significant time to download all the dependencies from scratch when a new container is being created.
-So, this option is good when your lambda container is up most of the time, otherwise it may cause a long cold start time for each invocation.
+So, this option is good when your lambda container is up most of the time, otherwise, it may cause a long cold start time for each invocation.
 Also, /tmp folder can hold a maximum of 512MB only.
 So, it is again restricted for limited use only.

-If we use Lambda, the application doesn’t need to be running for a whole day.
-Lambda container can be spun up based on each request.
+AWS Lambda: if we use Lambda, the application doesn’t need to be running for a whole day.
+Lambda containers can be spun up based on each request.
 However, it will involve cold start time, which is not significant compared to the EC2 instance setup time.